DIY Multi-Bulb Dining Room Chandelier

 Clear as mud, right?
 It’s a bit confusing, but once you get doing it you can start to make sense of it!

-Once it was all wired and ready to go, we brought it into the dining room to get it up on the ceiling.
-Corey had pre-drilled pilot holes in our box in the exact spots where the mounting pieces would be, so all that was left to do was drill the box in and hope it didn’t come crashing down (spoiler alert: it didn’t, although we totally spent a good three days with our couch cushions on the dining room table just in case!)
+Now it’s time to actually hang it!
+We pre-drilled pilot holes in our box in the exact spots where the mounting pieces would be, so all that was left to do was drill the box in and hope it didn’t come crashing down (spoiler alert: it didn’t, although we totally spent a good three days with our couch cushions on the dining room table just in case!)

-And, of course, we love the how it looks when it’s actually turned on.
-The light from the 8 bulbs that actually work bounces off of all of the other lights, and there’s an illusion that the whole thing is just glowing.
+One of our favorite features is how it looks when it’s turned on.
+The light from the 8 bulbs that actually work bounces off of all of the other lights beautifully.
+There’s an illusion that the whole thing is just glowing.
 It’s impossible to capture in photos, but just know it’s beautiful!
 I’ll have to have you all over for dinner someday so you can see how it looks in person!

 This project was time-consuming, a bit overwhelming at times, and not for the faint of heart, but I promise that if you stick it out you’ll end up with an epic light fixture that everyone who comes to your home will ask you about.
-Seriously – every single time someone comes over I get asked where it’s from, and we’re able to proudly say we made it ourselves.
-Now if only I could muster up the energy to replace every light in our home with something this gorgeous!
+And I can tell you it feels so good to be able to saw you made it yourself!

 OMG wow, wow, wow!
 This is an outstanding post!
 The level of information is excellent and the light is beyond gorgeous.
 This is something that must be in my newly renovated basement!